jupiter126/Create_Speech_Dataset/README.md

 # Special notes:
 1. I've used parallel (and sem) to spawn nproc $(nproc) ffmpeg (the number of cores in the machine).
 Machine might be less responsive, and this leads to second note.... the more cores you have, the more it is important that you mount dataset on a separate drive.<br />
 2. I mount a partition from another physical hard drive as the dataset folder, and recommend you do the same, in order to avoid having plenty of simultaneous read/write on the same drive.
-On the one hand, this makes things much faster, on the other hand if you don't, this is really bad for your drive.
+On the one hand, this makes things much faster, on the other hand if you don't, this can be really bad for your drive.

 # Usage
 Read the source, comment the parts you don't need all at the end, run script.